Experienced Lawyer On Your Side

 About 1 minute into Frameri’s segment on Shark Tank, I was rooting for Frameri to reject all of the investors.
 Most of them dropped out, leaving one left to make an absurd investment offer.
 To Frameri’s credit, they turned it down.
 Just because a rich person dangles money in front of you doesn’t mean you should take it.
 A bad deal is still a bad deal.
 And a bad investor is even worse.
 You want an investor who understands your company, your industry, and your environment.
 You want your investor to be a source of more than just money.
 The investor should be able to provide support, guidance, mentoring, and connections.
 Finally, you want an investor that you can have a good working relationship with over a long period of time.
 Someone who calls you a cockroach isn’t that kind of guy.

 So that’s really the bottom line.
 Forget about the money.
-Money is the least part of choosing an investor.
+Money is the least part of choosing investors.
 Look at the person, and ask yourself if you can work closely with this investor over the long run.
 Do you want this person to sit on your board of directors?
 How is she going to respond to business ideas that she doesn’t like?
 Is he going to call you – the company founder, the CEO – a cockroach in front of your staff?
 If you wouldn’t want to spend a minute more than absolutely necessary with this person, then move along and find someone else.